mit-cml/yrtoolkit/yr/tutorials/Fake_Voices.md

 ## Look at the Designer

-In the designer view, the <strong>Palette</strong> is where you find all the components.
+In the designer view, <strong>Palette</strong> is where you find all the components.
 Drag and drop any component from <strong>Palette</strong> into the viewer.
 (But for this tutorial, stick with the components in the starter file.
 You will need them later.)

 ![The Palette is a window pane all the way to the left.](../images/Fake_Voices/palette.jpg){:.enlargeImage}